Bukar364/Bukar-Yamaina-Enterprise/README.md

 ## 📂 Project Structure
 - `index.html` → Main homepage
 - `style.css` → Website styles
-- `logo.png` → Brand logo (replace with your official round logo)
+- `logo.png` → Brand logo (replace with your official round logo if needed)
+- `README.md` → Project information

 ---

 ## 🚀 How to Update
 1. Edit `index.html` for content changes.
 2. Edit `style.css` for colors and styling.
-3. Replace `logo.png` with your actual logo.
+3. Replace `logo.png` with your actual logo (if updating).
 4. Commit & push changes → the site auto-updates.

 ---